On the computation of tensor functions under tensor-tensor multiplications with linear maps: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Korea National Research Foundation (NRF) grant funded by the Korean government (MSIT) (RS-2024-00406152).
-J.-H. Ju was supported by the Basic Science Program of the NRF of Korea (NRF-2022R1C1C101\\ 0052) and by the Basic Research Laboratory (grant MSIT no. RS-202400414849).
-We would also like to thank Hyun-Min Kim for his insightful comments that helped us finish this work.
+J.-H. Ju was supported by the Basic Science Program of the NRF of Korea (NRF-2022R1C1C1010052) and by the Basic Research Laboratory (grant MSIT no. RS-202400414849).
+We would also like to thank Hyun-Min Kim, Yeongrak Kim, Taehyeong Kim and Eric Dolores-Cuenca for their insightful comments.